jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 the drop-down menu next to :guilabel:`To`, under :guilabel:`Step 1 Select phone numbers`.

-Now, select the only option available: :guilabel:`Manage phone number list`.
+Next, select the only option available: :guilabel:`Manage phone number list`.
 Follow the steps and add up to five numbers to send the free test messages to.
 After entering the appropriate country code and phone number, click on :guilabel:`Next`.